pdxlibrary/Primo-Guest-Sign-In-Bar/README.md

 ```

-Or, link to the JavaScript file in your header or footer:
+Or link to the JavaScript file in your header or footer:

 ```html